rsnorman/weekly_album_anniversaries/README.md

 }
 ```

-  - Front end would either have button to show more birthdays or detect
-  scroll near the bottom and load automatically
 - Create SQL query to find weekly birthdays instead of using Ruby
   - Could store day of year birthday falls on in database
   - Need to figure out issues with leap year